Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), M&T Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information, loss mitigation options, and assumption rights.
 Legal Document Processing (overnight/in-person): 626 Commerce Drive, Amherst, NY 14228.
 Legal Document Processing (USPS): P.O.
 Box 844, Buffalo, NY 14240-0844.
 Estate Services email: EstateServices@mtb.com.

-Processing timelines at M&T Bank: Varies based on account type, documentation, and state probate requirements.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at M&T Bank: Varies based on account type, documentation, and state probate requirements.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-M&T Bank requires several documents to process a claim, including Legible copy of death certificate with visible seal (obituary or newspaper notice may serve as initial proof), Government-issued ID for beneficiary or estate representative, and Letters Testamentary or Letters of Administration (if no POD designation), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by M&T Bank includes Legible copy of death certificate with visible seal (obituary or newspaper notice may serve as initial proof), Government-issued ID for beneficiary or estate representative, and Letters Testamentary or Letters of Administration (if no POD designation), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions